 Buddhism: Dharmatrata (Ed.), Udanavarga: A collection of verses from the Buddhist Canon.
 W. Rockhill (Trans.)
 Trubner, 1883.

 Still have questions?
-Part 3 of Rooted in Decency is a great book for understanding core values and how they help each of us find well-being.
-Written in an understandable, conversational tone, it explores why we voluntarily choose to act decently to each other, where our moral values come from, and how we can define a modern moral compass to negotiate today’s complex moral issues.
+Part 3 of Rooted in Decency is a great book for understanding the Golden Rule and the core values that help us find well-being.
+Written in an understandable, conversational tone, it explores why we choose to act decently to each other, where our moral values come from, and how we can define a modern moral compass to negotiate today’s complex moral issues.

 Note, this page contains affiliate links.